sumprain/website/content/post/which_drug_better.md

 around 20% of times and in rest of the times, Arm 1 and Arm 2 are equivalent or Arm 1 is worse than Arm 2.

-At 12 months, the performance of Daratumumab is not that spectacular as it looks.
+At 12 months, the performance of Arm 1 is not that spectacular as it looks.

+The above post has been written to illustrate another way to interpret results of drug effective trials.

 Comments are welcome.

+## Code for the above simulation

+{{< gist sumprain f9cc66c10b927b2a7674a794ff9b8f33 >}}